 Just as I was about to walk through the door into the church, my mother stopped me and told me to change belts, to take off the brown belt which I was wearing and put on a black one.
 Even though I didn't want to go through the trouble, I took off the brown belt and headed through the door while I was still putting on the black belt.
 I could see that my mother was correct: the black belt did look much better.

 I was worried my father would be upset because I was still dressing in the church which contained many people.
 I walked toward some men who were part of a group to which I belonged and which had been undertaking special studies so we could become something special.
 One man in the group opened his hymnal so I could see the hymn which everyone was about to start singing.
 When the singing began, I sang along, reading the first line from the hymnal.

-As we sang, I was looking up toward the pulpit where my father was standing.
-I wasn't looking at him; I was staring behind the pulpit at a mirror or a pane of glass in which I could see my reflection.
-I was impressed by how good I looked; I wasn't used to dressing up anymore.
-My white shirt looked particularly dapper.
-And to top it off, I could look down at the tips of my collar and see little flat silver studs, a very distinctive addition to my attire.
+As we sang, I looked up toward the pulpit where my father was standing.
+I wasn't looking at him, but I was staring behind the pulpit at a mirror or a pane of glass in which I could see my own reflection.
+I was impressed by how good I looked.
+I wasn't used to dressing up anymore and my white shirt looked particularly dapper.
+To top it off, I could look down at the tips of my collar and see little flat silver studs, a very distinctive addition to my attire.

 As the singing continued, just as I was beginning to enjoy the hymn, my father suddenly halted the singing.
 It appeared that only a few people had been singing; something was wrong.
 I couldn't quite figure out what the problem was, but apparently some people in my group were causing the problem.
-A member of my group, Camporesi (a friend of my wife Carolina, he anchored a news program on a Dallas television station where Carolina worked) stood up and announced that he was leaving the group.
+A member of my group, Alfonso Camporesi (a friend of my wife Carolina, he was a news-anchor on a Dallas television station where Carolina worked) stood up and announced that he was leaving the group.
 Another man from my group spoke up and began quarrelling with Camporesi.
-I just couldn't quite figure out what all the fuss was about; but clearly, for whatever reason, the singing was over.
+I just couldn't quite figure out what all the fuss was about, but clearly, for whatever reason, the singing was over.